mdeweerd/zha-toolkit/README.md

 Use `binds_get` to verify that the configuration worked.

-It's possible to attempt binding specific end points between `ieee` and `command_data`.\
+It's possible to attempt binding specific endpoints between `ieee` and `command_data`.\
-Endpoint for `ieee` can be provided by `endpoint`.\
+The endpoint for `ieee` (source) can be provided by `endpoint`.\
-If
-it's not specified then all endpoints on `ieee` are considered.\
+If it's not specified then all endpoints on `ieee` are considered.\
-Endpoint
-for `command_data` can be provided by `dst_endpoint`.
+Endpoint for `command_data` (destination) can be provided by `dst_endpoint`.
 If it's not specified then all endpoints on `command_data` are considered\
-and the first one that
-matches cluster-wise will be picked.\\
+and the first one that matches cluster-wise will be picked.

 ```yaml
 service: zha_toolkit.bind_ieee